7 FREE Tips to Drive more Website Traffic

 - It is also the first thing potential clients see when they search, so it’s important to not only tailor this to Google’s own algorithm but also to your customers and what they want to see.

 - Google My Business – Free and easy to use tool that allows businesses and organizations to manage how their business is represented on Google!
-This tool can be used on desktop, tablet or even a mobile app for your smartphone, so you can manage it on the go.
+This tool can be used on a desktop, tablet, or even a mobile app for your smartphone, so you can manage it on the go.

 - The most important aspects of Google My Business are your NAP or name, address, and phone number.
 Keeping this consistent you will save yourself time later on while creating local listings to link back to your own site.

-- Make sure to optimize your Google My Business page to its fullest through filling out your entire profile.
+- Make sure to optimize your Google My Business page to its fullest by filling out your entire profile.

 - Watch our most recent Google My Business Blog videos for more information.

 There are 3 types of content you can create and post for your business.
-This should be unique, valuable and relevant in order to obtain recognizability while also appealing to your potential clients!
-Content is MAJOR component when it comes to drive FREE & Organic Website Traffic.
+This should be unique, valuable, and relevant in order to obtain recognizability while also appealing to your potential clients!
+Content is a MAJOR component when it comes to driving FREE & Organic Website Traffic.

 - HTML coded content like blogs or articles

-- Rich content video format that can be hosted on YouTube and embedded in your site (like above)
+- The rich content video format that can be hosted on YouTube and embedded in your site (like above)